@TomPlender @purposeful_pd @iamjustme62 We touched on this during @communityneuro @LifeHealthFdn

 Through 2024 we plan to continue that work, through our various activities which includes:

-We will be attending Neuroconvention, with the van on the 20th and 21st of March, and holding a session entitled: Braincare and Living in the Fasting Lane.
-If you wish to register, please use this link, as it helps the organisers to know where the bookings come from.
+We attended Neuroconvention, with the van on the 20th and 21st of March, and held a session entitled: Braincare and Living in the Fasting Lane.

-Our attendance with a poster at the conference for the Society for Research in Rehabilitation.
-Our poster “Providing a more person-centred approach to neurorehabilitation: The value & impact of healthcare professionals who have heard life-altering medical news” will illustrate results described in this abstract
+Then later in April we will be attending, with a research poster, the Society for Research in Rehabilitation.
+Conference.
+Our poster is entitled “Providing a more person-centred approach to neurorehabilitation: The value & impact of healthcare professionals who have heard life-altering medical news”.
+It illustrates the results described in this abstract

-Then on the 15th and 16th of May, we will be at the Primary Care Show, and Dr Jonny Acheson, Dr Alistair Church, and Dr Nassif Mansour will be exploring a number of practical diagnostic and management issues.
+On the 15th and 16th of May, we will be at the Primary Care Show.
+Dr Jonny Acheson, Dr Alistair Church, and Dr Nassif Mansour will be exploring a number of practical diagnostic and management issues.
 This will include discussion to explore the significance of the thoughts and emotions of health professionals diagnosed with the likes of Parkinson’s and Migraine.

 Neurotalk